haberdashPI/vscode-master-key/notes.md

   + fix default expansion

 WHEN PUBLISHING: get this to work on both stores (the one from microsoft and the one that vscodium uses)

+## Additional test coverage

+SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔

+NEW TEST: store/restore named commands

+unit tests: edge cases with recording edits
+  - how about when I switch documents?
+  - how about when we don't start with normal mode commands?
+  - how about long edits with lots of insert mode commands intersprsed with the edits?
+  - what about multiple cursors?
+  - how do recorded commands interact with the palette?
+  - does the command palette show up / not show up with the proper timing?

+create release

+unit tests: mode capture
+  - cook up some tests `onType` setting of modes unit tests: parsing of YAML and JSON(C)
+  - actually: delete this feature (add it back in later if it feels worth it)

+create release

+UNIT TEST: verify that larkin can be properly loaded/parsed

+TODO: include the basic (non ui tests) in coverage

+Gaps in coverage:
+  - setFlags
+  - use of global state in commands
+    - `editorHasSelection`
+    - `editorHasMultipleSelection`
+    - `firstSelectionOrWord`
+  - visualKey
+    - toggling modifier keys
+  - testing filter of bindings for palette
+  - test configuration editing
+    - copy
+    - remove
+    - copy from user / default config
+  - commands
+    - usage of `if` field
+    - error for malformed `repeat` expression
+    - macros: recording and replaying edits
+      - nested macros??
+    - empty search string
+    - premature end of capture and search using enter
+    - escaping a search
+  - basic validation of visual search (we can inject css ids to make this easy)

 ## Future releases